LoginRadius/docs/content/tutorial/golang/index.md

 To preview your login page's theme, click **Go to your Login Page** link highlighted on the above screen.

-> Features like Email and Password login, User registration, Forgot password, and Remember me are already configured for your Auth Page(IDX).
+> **Note:** Features like Email and Password login, User registration, Forgot password, and Remember me are already configured for your Auth Page(IDX).

 ## Get Credentials